 Though we work across scales (from individual root branches, to the globe!), the uniting theme behind our research is always nutrients.
 How do plants get them?
 What economic trade-offs determine plant nutritional strategy?
 How does this plant behavior influence the cycling of nutrients through their ecosystems?
-And how will nutrients constrain plant responses to global change?
+And how will nutrients drive– and constrain– plant and soil responses to global change?
+Much of our research takes place in tropical forests, among the most biologically diverse and productive ecosystems on earth.
+One of the great outstanding questions in these systems is how remarkably large variability in tree functional and chemical traits influences biogeochemical cycling of carbon, nitrogen and phosphorus, and how these interactions might shape the future of these remarkable biomes and their interactions with global climate.

-We approach these questions using a combination of theory, field sampling, greenhouse experiments, and approaches from ecosystem ecology, biogeochemistry, and plant ecophysiology.
+We approach these questions using a combination of theory, field sampling, greenhouse experiments, and tools from ecosystem ecology, biogeochemistry, and plant ecophysiology.
 We are especially interested in interfacing with modelers striving to represent these processes in statistical and earth system models.
+A few of our lab themes include...

-We approach these questions using a combination of theory, field sampling, greenhouse experiments, and approaches from ecosystem ecology, biogeochemistry, and plant ecophysiology.
+We approach these questions using a combination of theory, field sampling, greenhouse experiments, and tools from ecosystem ecology, biogeochemistry, and plant ecophysiology.
 We are especially interested in interfacing with modelers striving to represent these processes in statistical and earth system models.
+A few of our lab themes include...

 We love to collaborate!
 Soper Lab members can be found working with: